 When our client in west Houston decided to remodel her kitchen, she sought the advice of her neighbors across the street.
 These folks hired TriFection several years ago for the same type of project.
 They enjoyed a very pleasant experience, and their custom kitchen still looks terrific today.
 So, they advised her to give us a call.
-Finding a trustworthy contractor through a personal referral source like that provides homeowners much greater peace of mind.
+Finding a professional contractor through a personal referral source like that provides homeowners much greater peace of mind.

 Lending Our Expertise to New Kitchen Wish List

 Our client had a strong sense of what she wanted (and didn’t want) in a new kitchen.
 We quickly agreed a major redesign of the floor plan would be unnecessary.
 However, we offered several ideas on how to maximize storage capacity and improve the accessibility of stored items.
 The existing kitchen featured a very large walk-in pantry closet, with which she had grown very comfortable over the years.
 While big in terms of overall square footage, the closet had shallow shelves and wasted usable space.
 It also limited what we could in adjacent areas of the kitchen design.

 Therefore, after much discussion, we convinced her that removing the closet walls to make room for a TriFection custom pantry cabinet would be a much better solution.
 She would gain more storage, the cabinet would be far more aesthetically pleasing, and she’d get more countertop space.
 After that, the rest of the kitchen design was easy.

 Our client sought a more modern, bright look for her kitchen.
 She decided to replace her painted plywood cabinets with solid beech wood and natural finish.
 The style of the cabinet fronts would be Shaker, the most popular choice for TriFection clients because it satisfies both traditional and contemporary tastes.
 Our European-style, hidden door hinges and soft-close drawer slides improved the look and functionality of the cabinets.